P0NE/bcm-test/README.md

 I start the project in NodeJs / Typescript for being in agreement with the technological environment of the company.

 For building scalable and maintenable backend applications I like to use principles like dependency injection and DDD (Domain-Driven Design) architecture.
 That's why I choose NestJS framework.
-(It's also confortable for me, an old java developper :) )
+(It's also confortable for me, an old java developper :relaxed: )

 ## Installation